TiagoFar78/ResumosMeic/AID/Teoricas/01 - Data Integration and Data Warehousing.md

 ![Data Integration](Imagens/01%20-%20Data%20Integration.png)

+Advantages:
+- Fast.
+- Can query over time.
+- Does not rely on the availability of the sources.

 # Data Warehousing

 Provide a centralized repository of cleaned and transformed data for long-term analysis.
 Data is physically stored in a central repository.
 Optimized for historical analysis, trend detection, and business intelligence.
 ETL processes run regularly to keep warehouse up-to-date.